-And of course, the ultimate display of God’s patience and restraint of his anger is how he took his righteous judgement upon himself in the form of Jesus, the Son, on the cross.
+This verse is just one verse that details His patience.
+The ultimate display of God’s patience and restraint of His anger is how He took His righteous judgment upon Himself in the form of Jesus, the Son, on the cross.

 Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”

 Cain, of course, does not rule over his shame and insecurity.
-He doesn’t figure out how to deal with anger in a God-honoring way, but he succumbs to his misplaced anger and kills his brother.
+He doesn’t figure out how to deal with anger in a God-honoring way, but he succumbs to his misplaced anger and kills his brother Abel.

 It’s easy to breeze over this story because it seems a little extreme—I’m no murderer, so how do these Bible verses about anger apply to me?